 Upcoming Mission-Focused Events in North Texas

-Opportunities to donate, educate, attend are abound in the coming months
+Opportunities to educate, attend are abound in the coming months

 Nov.
 16-17: Red Letter Revival